ufal/npfl114/tasks/cifar_competition.md

 Explicitly, submit **exactly one .txt file** and **at least one .py file**.

 The task is also a _competition_.
-Everyone who submits a solution which achieves at least _50%_ accuracy will get 5 points; the rest 5 points will be distributed depending on relative ordering of your solutions.
+Everyone who submits a solution which achieves at least _50%_ test set accuracy will get 5 points; the rest 5 points will be distributed depending on relative ordering of your solutions.
+Note that my solutions usually need to achieve at least ~63% on the development set to score 50% on the test set.

 You may want to start with the [cifar_competition.py](https://github.com/ufal/npfl114/tree/master/labs/04/cifar_competition.py)